Breeze/breeze.github.io/doc-net/webapi-controller-core.md

 Next, in our example, the `NorthwindController` defines a `persistenceManager` field, initialized to a fresh instance of `EFPersistenceManager<T>`.:

 ```
-  private NorthwindCorePersistenceManager persistenceManager;
+  private NorthwindPersistenceManager persistenceManager;
-  public BreezeController(NorthwindCoreContext dbContext)
+  public NorthwindController(NorthwindDbContext dbContext) {
-  {
-      persistenceManager = new NorthwindCorePersistenceManager(dbContext);
+    persistenceManager = new NorthwindPersistenceManager(dbContext);
   }
 ```

 ### Alternatives to Entity Framework

-The `EFPersistenceManager` derives from the Breeze `PersistenceManager` which can be the base class for alternative providers that don't involve Entity Framework ... and don't store data in a relational database either.
+The `EFPersistenceManager` derives from the Breeze `PersistenceManager` which can be the base class for alternative providers that don't involve Entity Framework ... and / or possibly don't store data in a relational database either.

 Breeze also ships [components for NHibernate](/doc-net/nh-details) developers.
 The source for any of these providers can guide you in writing your own provider.

-But back to our story .. and the first of the "Breeze Controller"  specialty methods.
+But back to our story ..

 ### Client-initiated "eager" queries